-Note - This is Part 2 of our Ultimate Guide to Landscape Photography series.
+Note – This is Part 2 of our Ultimate Guide to Landscape Photography series.
 You can see Part 1 here, where we discuss the gear used for landscape photography and Part 3 here, where we plan a landscape shoot.

 Having the right gear for landscape photography is undoubtedly important, but without knowing how to use this gear it’s useless.
 A good photographer with low-end gear will almost always outperform those who have all the gear but no idea.

 You Might Like… The Best Landscape Photography Cameras

 If you’re anything like me you’ll have been completely befuddled the day you took your very first camera out of the box.
 There are buttons, switches, and dials all over the place, all of which are accompanied by unfamiliar acronyms.
 It’s hard to know where to even start, but this guide aims to guide you through the process and towards taking breathtaking landscape images.

 Learning to Use Your Camera

 I’m not going to recite a camera manual here, it would be pointless and incredibly boring for both of us.
 Besides, why do that when the camera manufacturer has already slaved away at their own, bespoke manual.

 It might sound like the last thing you want to do when you’ve just unpacked a shiny new gadget, but camera manuals are full of useful pieces of information.
 Sit down with your camera beside you for reference and devour that information.
 At the very least you’ll know what all those acronyms mean by the end, and that will make the learning process much easier going forward.